SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

     ...
 ```

 The `AddCloudFoundryJwtBearer(Configuration)` method call configures and adds the Cloud Foundry JWT authentication service to the service container.
-Once in place, it can be used by the authentication middleware during request processing.
+Once in place, the authentication middleware can use it during request processing.

 ### 2.2.6 Securing Endpoints

-Once you have the work done in your `Startup` class you can then you can start to secure endpoints using the standard ASP.NET Core `Authorize` attribute.
+Once you have the work done in your `Startup` class, you can then you can start to secure endpoints by using the standard ASP.NET Core `Authorize` attribute.

 See the Microsoft documentation on [ASP.NET Core Security](https://docs.asp.net/en/latest/security/) for a better understanding of how to use these attributes.

-Here is an example of a controller using the security attributes:
+The following example shows a controller using the security attributes:

 ```csharp
 using Microsoft.AspNetCore.Authentication;